NT-D/streaming-dataops/README.md

     - Update repository problem statement (motivation) and goal.
     - Add architecutre diagram
 - Add Unit test
-- Add CI/CD pipeline including submit spark jobs
+- Add CI/CD pipeline with DataBricks CLI
 - Monitor streaming and alert to admin team whenever streaming job fail

 # streaming-dataops
-- Sample repo for understanding spark structured streaming and data ops
+- Sample repo for understanding spark structured streaming and data ops with DataBricks and Azure IoT tools
 - You can utilize device simulator in my [GitHub](https://github.com/NT-D/streaming-dataops-device).
 It can send expected telemetry to IoT Hub and Spark.
+- This repo uses [Azure Event Hubs Connector for Apache Spark](https://github.com/Azure/azure-event-hubs-spark) instead of Kafka Connector, because it supports Azure IoT Hubs message property.
+See more detail in [this blog](https://medium.com/@masayukiota/comparison-kafka-or-event-hubs-connector-to-consume-streaming-data-from-databricks-in-iot-scenario-5053a3d85f4f).

 ## How to run app
 1. If you are new for developing inside a container, please read [this document](https://code.visualstudio.com/docs/remote/containers) and setup environment by refering [Getting started](https://code.visualstudio.com/docs/remote/containers#_getting-started).